Menu

 In response to the increased wildfire risks in the Haw Creek valley post-Helene, HCCA has initiated a project to help our residents become more aware of fire safety measures around our homes and to get prepared for potential wildfires in our area.
 We have prepared a presentation on key information resources that are available and safety measures that you can implement immediately to reduce your personal risks.

-HCCA will be developing a FireWise Community Program this spring and summer with more information and resources to ensure our residents have plans in place if a wildfire develops.
+HCCA will be developing a FireWise Community Program this spring with more information and resources to ensure our residents have plans in place if a wildfire develops.
 Look for more information in the coming months.

 • 02/16/2025 8:11 AM | Christina Maggi (Administrator)